 3 sprigs sage

 - Set your oven to 200ºC or 180ºC fan oven.

 - While that’s heating up chop your carrots, apples, onion and squash into large chunks and arrange in a roasting tray with the sausages.

 - Drizzle everything with the olive oil and add a sprinkle of black pepper and the sage leaves.
 Shake up the tray so that everything’s coated.

 - Pop in the oven for 40 minutes to an hour until everything’s golden.
 Serve with steamed cabbage and mash potato for the perfect bonfire night bangers!

-Just to note: The Department of Health advise that we try not to consume over 500g of red or processed meat per week.
+Just to note: The government recommends that we try not to consume over 500g of red or processed meat per week.
 As this recipe does contain sausages, just be sure to watch your processed meat intake for the rest of the week!

-Variety and getting the right balance of foods is key for good health and for providing children with all of the nutrients they need to stay healthy.
+Variety and getting the right balance of foods is key for good health and for providing children with all the nutrients they need to stay healthy.
 It is also important to understand what children would like to eat – some may like dips, some may be sensitive about certain smells, and some may prefer a pasta salad instead of a sandwich!
-So try the following tips for some new ideas:

 Although the temptation may be to eat out or buy takeaways or ready meals rather than just cooking for one, preparing food in your accommodation can have lots of benefits: